DeveloperRadleighPompei/sdxl/README.md

 ![comparison2](prompt_alignment_one_step.png)
 The chart above evaluates user preference for SDXL-Turbo over TODO.
 SDXL-Turbo is preferred by human voters in terms of image quality and prompt following.
-For details on the user study, we refer to the [research paper](TODO)
+For details on the user study, we refer to the [research paper](TODO).

 ## Uses